woodyp/woodyp.info/Woody_Pewitt_cv.md

 Worked with product management and development team to develop a .NET Core-based AWS serverless microservice-based API.
 The API will allow ReverseVision to bring new product offerings to its customers, enabling exponential sales opportunities.

+Implemented CI/CD pipeline to deploy services to AWS environments.

 ### Epic Sciences

 #### Lead Software Architect 2016 - 2017